 Visit the historic Cidade Velha and its massive hillside fortress in Praia

 Joining you across the equator are Arctic terns and long-tailed skuas flying their northbound spring migration.
-At this stage of the voyage, hope for good weather as you attempt more stargazing on deck, observing how the polar star becomes visible on the northern horizon.
+At this stage of the voyage, you hope for good weather as you attempt more stargazing on deck, observing how the polar star becomes visible on the northern horizon.

 Day 11: Praia, Cape Verde islands | Disembark